blockcoders/ink-substrate-explorer-api/README.md

 ### Configure the environment variables

-**Note**: The .env file has the configuration for GraphQL, the PostgreSQL database, Node and the RPC url of the Substrate Blockchain.
+**Note**: The .env file has the configuration for GraphQL, the Mongo database, Node and the RPC url of the Substrate Blockchain.

 ```sh
 cp .env.sample .env